mcdonc/web3/web3.rst

 Applications and servers which are written to this specification are meant to work properly under Python 2.6.X, Python 2.7.X and Python 3.1+.
-Neither an application nor a server that implements this specification can be easily written which will work under Python 2 versions earlier than 2.6 nor Python 3 versions earlier than 3.1.
+Neither an application nor a server that implements the Web3 specification can be easily written which will work under Python 2 versions earlier than 2.6 nor Python 3 versions earlier than 3.1.